Components of Romantic Relationships: The 5 C’s.

 Resolution

 When conflicts arise, agreement isn’t the goal.
 Resolution is.
 This is an important distinction, because mere agreement is a form of temporary “cease fire,” a deferral of a dispute for another time.
+(Often the word “closure” is used as well, but this term tends not to bring the same sense of understanding that the parties have come to resolution.)

+People often erroneously feel that being “open” and “accepting” are all part of communication and contribute to resolution.
+But again, it’s not that simple.
 In practice, people who posture “openness” are more looking to express an artificial goodwill to keep a positive mood, but such patterns tend to be inauthentic, shallow and transparent.
 To truly be open, one must actually follow the other person’s reasoning to understand how they draw conclusions, even if one doesn’t agree with them.

 One byproduct of resolution often implies “change” by either or both parties.
 This can be particularly difficult because change itself can trigger cognitive dissonance: One often associates the “need to change” as another way of saying, “I was wrong.”
 And this leads to a downward spiral of recrimination: Being wrong implies fault, which thereby implies a faulty character.
 And one’s “character” lies at the root of one’s self-identity and self-esteem.

 Once again, to agree to “change” something about oneself, or to admit being wrong in a situation, risks one becoming subservient to the other — as if a debt was owed that can never be repaid.
 These “blame game” dysfunctions further accelerate and accentuate a downward spiral.
+Again, this type of outcome is particularly evident in people who have concerns about being manipulated or controlled by others.
+(Their feelings may well be rooted in real experiences, thereby justifying their concerns, but this puts a lot of disproportionate weight on the other party — and the relationship itself — which is not healthy.)

-In reality, change is healthy for the relationship, and should be recognized and rewarded as such.
-This can be accomplished through communication in combination with compassion and expressions of commitment.
-A stated desire to care for the other party contributes to the overarching thesis of the relationship.
 To put a positive spin on it, “change” is akin to “learning.”
 Indeed, several studies show that even one partner can set the stage for this sort of positive reinforcement, and the other partner follows suit.

 Commitment